JuliaPOMDP/POMDPs.jl/README.md

 ## Belief Functions
 - `update_belief!(b::Belief, pomdp::POMDP, action::Any, obs::Any)` updates the belief b given the previous belief, the
   action and the observation

+## Simulation Functions
+-`simulate(pomdp::POMDP, policy::Policy,initial_belief::Belief,rng=MersenneTwister(),eps=0.0,initial_state=nothing)`
+runs a simulation using the specified polciy and returns the accumulated reward -`simulate(mdp::POMDP, policy::Policy,initial_state::Any,rng=MersenneTwister(),eps=0.0)` runs a simulation using the specified polciy and returns the accumulated reward